lchen23/brandloyalty/README.md

 * 'What is the highest level of education you've received?
 If currently enrolled, indicate highest degree received.',
 * 'On an average day, how busy would you say you are?',
 * 'What is your primary type of exercise?',
-* 'Which of the following products was your period product of choice before using a menstrual disc?',
 * 'What made you want to try our product for the first time?',

 After one-hot-encoding, 50 questions were transformed into 185 features.
 To visualize the distribution of this high-dimensional data, I made the following PCA scatter plots: